 What Is Feline Asthma?

 Your cat can suffer from acute (sudden) or chronic (long-term) asthma.
-The symptoms can range in severity from mild, where they rarely interfere with daily life, to life-threatening.
+The signs can range in severity from mild, where they rarely interfere with daily life, to life-threatening.

 While cats of any age can suffer from asthma, most are diagnosed between the ages of 2 and 8.